-Sterilized milk may be defined as (homogenized) milk which has been heated to a temperature of 1000C or above for such lengths of time that it remain fit for human consumption for at least 7 days at room temperatures.
+Sterilized milk may be defined as (homogenized) milk which has been heated to a temperature of 100 degree Celsius or above for such lengths of time that it remain fit for human consumption for at least 7 days at room temperatures.
 Commercially sterilized milk is rarely sterile in the strict bacteriological sense.
 This is because the requirement for complete sterility conflict with the consumer preference for normal color and flavor in the sterilized product.
 The spore –forming bacteria in raw milk, which are highly heat-resistant, survive the sterilization temperature-time employed in the dairy and ultimately lead to the deterioration of sterilized milk (De, 2001).

 Sterilization of foods by the application of heat can either be in sealed containers or by continuous flow techniques.

 Sterilized milk is kept for a long time so that it will show extensive gravity creaming if unhomogenized.
 Creaming as such is undesirable.
 Besides, partial coalescence of the closely packed fat globules will lead to formation of a cream plug, which is hard to mix throughout the remaining milk; oiling off may occur at somewhat elevated temperatures.
 Therefore, sterilized liquid milk is always homogenized.

 (i) Remarkable keeping quality; does not need refrigerated storage;

 (ii) No cream layer/plug;

 (iii) Forms a soft digestible curd, and hence useful for feeding of infants and invalids;